 This guide provides detailed information about our Android SDK.
 All of our SDKs are open source.
 Go to our Android SDK GitHub repository to see the source code.

-This library is compatible with Android SDK versions 15 and later (4.0.3 Ice Cream Sandwich).
+This library is designed for Android applications written in Java or Kotlin and is compatible with Android SDK versions 19 and later (4.4 Kit Kat).

 Initialization

-To get started, set up Split in your code base with two simple steps.
+To get started, set up Split in your code base with the following two steps.

 1. Import the SDK into your project

-You can import the SDK into your project using any of the two methods defined below.
+Import the SDK into your project using the following line:

 2. Instantiate the SDK and create a new Split client

-The first time that the SDK is instantiated, it kicks off background tasks to update an in-memory cache and in-storage cache with small amounts of data fetched from Split servers.
-This process can take up to a few hundred milliseconds depending on the size of the data.
+The first time the SDK is instantiated, it starts background tasks to update an in-memory cache and in-storage cache with small amounts of data fetched from Split servers.
+This process can take up to a few hundred milliseconds, depending on the size of the data.

 After the first initialization, the fetched data is stored.
-Further initializations fetch data from that cache and the configuration is available immediately.
+Further initializations fetch data from that cache and the configuration is immediately available.

-Include the API key for the environment that you are setting up the SDK for.
-The API key is available on your Organization Settings page, on the APIs tab.
-Choose "browser" type.
-This is a special type of API token with limited privileges to be used for the untrustable world of browsers or mobile clients.
-Learn more about API keys.
+Configure the SDK with the SDK key for the Split environment that you would like to access.
+The SDK key is available in the Split UI, on your Admin settings page, API keys section.
+Select a client-side SDK API key.
+This is a special type of API token with limited privileges for use in browsers or mobile clients.
+See API keys to learn more.

 import io.split.android.client.SplitClient;